-In the most simple form of this cost analysis, we’re looking for the break even point for the cost of the purchased modem vs. the monthly charge from the internet service provider.
+In the most simple form of this cost analysis, we’re looking for the break-even point for the cost of the purchased modem versus the monthly charge from the internet service provider.

 Rounding up for tax and potential shipping charges for our purchase of a $65 modem, let’s call the final cost $75.
-As you can see on the chart, that number will be approached and in some cases surpassed by the six-month mark of the rental process.
-From that point forward, you are losing money each month that you rent instead of purchasing.
+As you can see on the chart, you’ll approach that number (and, in some cases, surpass it) by the six-month mark of the rental process.
+From that point forward, you are losing money each month that you rent instead of buying.

 Let’s take Comcast Xfinity, for example, since it has some of the highest rental prices on the market.
-The company is charging $14 per month for their modem equipment fees, you will be charged $336 by the end of a two-year agreement.
+The company is charging $14 per month for modem equipment fees, which means you will be charged $336 by the end of a two-year agreement.
 You could have saved more than $250 of that by purchasing your own modem instead.
 That’s significant savings!

 And if you’re able to get three, four or even five years out of the modem you purchase. that’s even better.

 With all of this talk about savings through modems, you may be wondering how wireless routers fit into this discussion.
 The router is a device that provides a Wi-Fi connection for wireless devices such as laptops, tablets and smartphones.